 top of page

-Understanding the Basics of Tapping
+Understanding the Basics of Tapping on the Guitar

 Tapping on the guitar is a fun and surprisingly simple technique.
 However, it can easily sound bad if not executed correctly.
-Fortunately, there are ways to make it sound good.
+Fortunately, there are clear ways to make it sound good.

 Outlining chords is the easiest way to start.
 Tapping involves using a combination of left and right-hand hammer-ons and pull-offs.
 This technique usually creates a fast passage of notes.